Who can access the service?

 - Patients are discharged from the pathway in one of three ways:

-a. cancer is diagnosed and they are formally handed over to the appropriate specialty MDT (multi-disciplinary team) for staging and treatment
+a. cancer is diagnosed and they are formally handed over to the appropriate specialty MDT (multi-disciplinary team)

 b. other significant diagnosis is made and they are referred to appropriate specialty for onward care and treatment, or

 c. patients are discharged back to the care of their GP with recommendations for onward management